jumvv/glory_repo/README.md

 ii) CleanData.do

-Clean (tranlate) and construct variables needed for analyses.
+Clean (translate) and construct variables needed for analyses.
 Clean another data on population and GDP, drawn from UNESCO.

 iii) AppendData.do